 Severe asthma in children can be divided into two categories:

-- Difficult-to-treat asthma: Poorly controlled asthma often due to co-morbidities (such as allergic rhinitis, obstructive sleep apnea, gastroesophageal reflux.
+- Difficult-to-treat asthma: often due to the presence of co-morbidities such as allergic rhinitis, obstructive sleep apnea, gastroesophageal reflux.
 Environmental factors may play a role.
 Poor adherence can lead to poor control.

 - Treatment-resistant asthma: Asthma that is uncontrolled despite managing these other factors.
 It can be allergic or non-allergic.

-An asthma attack is considered severe asthma in children when the patient experiences symptoms such as:
+An asthma attack is considered severe in children when the patient experiences symptoms such as:

 - Inability to complete full sentences due to shortness of breath

 - Lips have a bluish appearance due to low oxygen saturation

 - Confusion, agitation, or inability to concentrate